Recovering Risk-Neutral Moments from Options: Spanning and joint dependence in multi-asset markets

 Generally, the question of identifying the price of a payoff thus depends on whether there is an exact algebraic identity linking the payoff function and a linear combination of ridge functions.
-It is useful to have a simple algebraic condition that determines whether such a separable identity holds. \citet{diaconis1984nonlinear} derived the following necessary and sufficient condition for a function $g(x,y)$ to admit a representation of the form
+It is useful to have a simple algebraic condition that determines whether such a separable identity holds. \citet{diaconis1984nonlinear} derive a simple necessary and sufficient condition for this to hold in $\R^2$.